linuxserver/docker-tvheadend/README.md

 **Picons**

 We have added all the picons from [picons.xyz](https://picons.xyz/) in the folder /picons.
 To enable the use of these picons, add the path to the Channel icon path in Configuration --> General --> Base.
-You need to enable minimum advanced view level to see the picons options.
+You need to enable minimum advanced view level to see the picons options..

 ## Info